Computing

 David Warlick

-The study of computing is deeply linked to mathematics, science and design and technology, while ensuring that all children become digitally literate and active participants in the digital world.
+The study of computing is deeply linked to mathematics, science and design and technology, while ensuring that all children become digitally literate and safe, active participants in the digital world.

-Computing Programmes of Study (KS1 & KS2)
+National Curriculum Computing Programmes of Study (KS1 & KS2)